Form CRS

 What are your legal obligations to me when acting as my investment adviser?
 How else does your firm make money, and what conflicts of interest do you have?

 When we act as your investment adviser, we have to act in your best interests and not put our interests ahead of yours.
 At the same time, the way we make money creates some conflicts with your interests.
-You should understand and ask us about these conflicts because they can affect the investment advice we provide to you.
+You should understand and ask us about these conflicts because they can affect the investment advice we provide you.
 Here are some examples to help you understand what this means.

-SAA is the majority owner and manager of Conifer Advisors, LLC (“Conifer Advisors”), which SAA formed to function as the fund manager of private funds (together the “Conifer Funds”).
+A conflict of interest exists because SAA is the majority owner and manager of Conifer Advisors, LLC (“Conifer Advisors”), which SAA formed to function as the fund manager of private funds (together the “Conifer Funds”).
 The Conifer Funds each pay Conifer Advisors compensation structured in two separate components – an asset-based fee based on the value of each fund, and a “performance-based fee” arrangement where Conifer Advisors receives a percentage of the net profit of each fund.
-SAA may enter into other types of performance-based fee arrangements when appropriate in light of client qualification and circumstances.
-Performance-based fee arrangements create certain conflicts of interest for us, and we have established trading and investment allocation procedures to help mitigate this risk.
-SAA also directly manages some private funds that do not charge any fee.
-To continue this conversation, you might want to ask:
+In addition, SAA is the Manager of several other private funds in which some qualified clients have invested.

 How might your conflicts of interest affect me, and how will you address them?